-“When will Walt Disney World bring back ____?” and other questions about reopenings or the return to normalcy are incredibly common, with inquiries about the Dining Plan, Fantasmic, Festival of Fantasy Parade, FastPass+, Annual Passes, restaurants, resorts, stage shows, and more asked countless times per day.
-(Updated July 14, 2021.)
+“When will Walt Disney World bring back ____?” and other questions about the return to normalcy, what’s still closed, unavailable, and reopening are common.
+This offers an update on the Dining Plan, Fantasmic, Festival of Fantasy Parade, restaurants, resorts, shows, and more.
+(Updated January 8, 2022.)

-As such, we’re going to consolidate the answers to all of those frequently asked questions.
+We’re going to consolidate the answers to all of those frequently asked questions.
 We’ll start with the “reminder” that Madame Leota is not employed by this blog, which is to say that we don’t have a crystal ball.
-Circumstances are incredibly fluid and evolving at Walt Disney World.
-Even the company’s highest-level leaders couldn’t give you definitive answers to some of the questions below.
+Circumstances are fluid and evolving at Walt Disney World.

 Months ago, that was due to public health guidance continuing to change.
-Now, that concern still exists, but has faded into the background.
+Now, that concern still exists–and it wouldn’t be surprising to see Disney pump the brakes given Omicron–but is not the biggest issue.
 Its place has been taken by woes in scaling up operations to meet pent-up demand, exacerbated by a widespread staffing shortage.
 These two things in tandem coupled with a faster-than-anticipated rule relaxation has created something of a perfect storm, with Walt Disney World playing catch-up…

 Basically, we’re trying to manage your expectations, so you understand the nature of what you’re about to read.
 Nothing is 100%, and some of these predictions have a confidence level far lower than that.
 While some are predicated upon reliable rumors, even those can be–and frequently are–wrong.
 There are competing plans, circumstances change, etc. With that out of the way, let’s turn to the Q&A…

-More generally, if you’re wondering why Walt Disney World has been so slow to reopen more restaurants and resorts (or anything else!), it’s almost entirely a matter of staffing at this point.
-There is more than enough demand to bring back every single closed hotel and almost every restaurant–and to fill more tables at the locations that are already open.
+Staffing.
+If you’re wondering why Walt Disney World has been so slow to bring back something, there’s a 90% chance that’s the answer.
+(The other 10% is $$$.)
+There is more than enough demand to bring back everything at this point.
 The biggest impediment is that operational locations are short-staffed and ones that have yet to reopen need to hire and train new Cast Members.

 This is hardly unique to Central Florida or Walt Disney World.
 You’ve probably seen similar stories on your local news about the hospitality industry having a tough time finding workers.
 We’ve also discussed it in countless articles.
 Nevertheless, it’s worth reiterating once again for those who are new to the site.

 There was a stretch of several months post-reopening when a lack of demand was the primary problem, but that ceased being the case by spring break.
 Pent-up demand is off the charts right now, and all health safety restrictions have been lifted.
 The primary limiting factor is a lack of Cast Members.
-Walt Disney World could have had one of its biggest summers ever if staffing were where it needed to be.
 Unfortunately, the company was caught off-guard by the speed of America’s reopening and labor market realities.

 When will Disney Park Pass reservations end?